0xairdropfarmer/krisssite/content/posts/2020-01-09-Getting-start-with-React-native-maps.md

 ### **ios**

-Using CocoaPods (React Native 0.60 and higher)
+For iOS setup, we need to use CocoaPods (React Native 0.60 and higher).
+And then, run the following commands in our project folder:

 ```jsx
 cd ios